A California road trip is at the top of the bucket list for most visitors to the state. And no wonder!

 Days 19-20 – Mammoth Lakes

-At Lone Pine, you can drive up Whitney Portal Road, which leads up to the trailhead for Mt.
-Whitney, the tallest mountain in the continental USA.
+Also tour the rugged Alabama Hills, the location for hundreds of Western movies.
 At Bishop, take the detour to the Ancient Bristlecone Pine Forest, to see the oldest trees on the planet.
 Bishop CA is also home to several beautiful lakes.

 While US 395 is beautiful any time of year, it is particularly stunning in fall, when the changing leaf colors turn entire hillsides and the sides of lakes and roads to blazing yellow and orange.